 & site's evolution

-For what it's worth anymore, following is a brief history of my involvement with Springs for any curious about my bona fides, background, and/or site's evolution.
+For what it's worth anymore, following is a brief history of my involvement with Springs over the years, for any curious about my bona fides, background, and/or this site's evolution.

-Rambling include sidebar on employee burnout and random sprinkling of Springs history.
-(Some written long before current crisis, so, again, parts have a more leisurely, all's-well-relatively-speaking tone.)
+Rambling includes sidebar on employee burnout and random sprinkling of Springs history.
+(Some written long before current crisis, so parts have a more leisurely, all's-well-relatively-speaking tone.)

 Stuart discovers Stewart's

-Native San Franciscan, I first stumbled onto Stewart Springs in late 1983, five years after moving to region following seven years dharma-bumming around the West.
+Native San Franciscan, I first stumbled onto Stewart Springs in late 1983 five years after moving to region that followed seven years dharma-bumming around the West.

-It was for a full moon evening sweat with medicine man Charlie Thom.
-Flew away October 8, 2013.
+It was for a full moon evening sweat with Karuk medicine man Charlie Thom.
+(Flew away October 8, 2013.)
 One of about twelve in modest sweat lodge, I'm a Springs dinosaur to most, a relative newcomer to others -- whose brains sometimes picked for old

 stories and missing puzzle pieces...like late springs aficionado Jonathan Wolfe, who shared fond memory of 1970's co-owner Carole Goodpasture greeting him at far end of walking bridge with cup of mineral water to drink and so begin spa treatment.

 Went from growing up in the most densely populated spot in State to one of sparsest.
-(Formerly anyway, before phenomenal tsunami of large-scale black-market pot growers hit locale in 2015 to establish serious extension of former 'Emerald Triangle'...but that's another story.)
+(Formerly anyway, before phenomenal tsunami of large-scale blackmarket pot growers hit locale in 2015, causing once-sleepy Mount Shasta Vista subdivision to gain current wide notoriety...but that's another story.)
 Burned out on city living and always a nature boy at heart, plus s bit of a recluse, happily embraced living in the middle of nowhere.
 (Talk about social distancing...)

-Sporadic duty freak, felt blessed to become Spring's resident volunteer groundskeeper and man Friday to late general manager Mary Hildebrand during a historic turning point in place's evolution, from late 1999 through early 2002.
-Place went year-round, clothing-optional, restaurant reopened, increased hours, upgraded hot-water system, booked flurry of new workshops, concerts, and group retreats...
-Place began to feel more down-home and happening (if still a little lame around the edges for management's bold, off-putting profit preoccupation) than anytime since momentous Goodpasture stewardship of the 1970s.
+Sporadic duty freak, felt blessed to become Spring's resident volunteer groundskeeper and man Friday to late general manager Mary Hildebrand during a historic turning point in place's evolution from late 1999 through early 2002.
+Place was going year-round, clothing-optional, restaurant reopening, increased hours, majorly upgraded hot-water system installed, booked flurry of new workshops, concerts, and group retreats...
+Place began to feel more down-home and happening (if still a little lame around the edges for management's bold, off-putting profit preoccupation) than perhaps anytime since momentous Goodpasture stewardship of the 1970s. see History

-Blessed because there's long been an amazing spiritual force afoot there.
-One that could super-ground and envelop any receptive and dedicated worker of operation.
-That is, barring gnarly internal politics, questionable owner directives or misplaced workers and visitors.
+Blessed because there had always been an amazing spiritual force afoot there.
+One that could super-ground and envelop any receptive and dedicated worker.
+That is, barring gnarly internal politics, questionable 'owner' directives or misplaced workers and visitors.
 It enabled one's spirit to at once ground solid and soar like an eagle in joy of service.
-Some believe the Springs has its own angel watching over place.
+Some believe the Springs has had its own angel watching over place.
 (If true, we perhaps need only be patient.)

 Not that I didn't cause management headaches; of course I did.
 Over time I got fired not once but twice.
 Long stories, but essentially for high -- okay, borderline quixotic -- service standards inextricably tangled up with with romantic fantasies and delusions over various co-workers both interfering with business as usual.

-In light of triple whammy inflicted on genuine spring lovers by current, woefully misguided owners -- apparently tone deaf to extraordinary public-minded tradition of place, unwilling to tune in to and continue supporting resort's unassuming, non-commercial service heritage -- writer could no longer aid and abet heartbreaking scene.
+In light of triple whammy inflicted on genuine spring lovers by current, woefully misguided owners -- apparently tone deaf to extraordinary publicminded tradition of place, unwilling to tune in to and continue supporting resort's unassuming, non-commercial service heritage -- writer could no longer aid and abet such a heartbreaking scene.

-Not being able to skinnydip in the very plunge I built and often worked on in the buff, sometimes along with others, was galling beyond measure; it took irony to a whole new level.
-Actually got busted for skinnydipping five seconds on New Year's Day 2017 in low-key manner that had long been allowed by last owner even before his liberalizing clothing-optional policy in 2000.
+Suddenly not being able to skinnydip in the very plunge I'd built and often worked on in the buff, sometimes along with others, was galling beyond measure.
+It took irony to a whole new level.
+Actually got busted for skinnydipping all of five seconds on New Year's Day 2017 in low-key manner that had long been allowed by last' owner' even before his liberalizing clothing-optional policy in 2000.
 No one was around to possibly take offense...except, of course, a new dutiful underling who happened to come down just then to re-fill foot-dip basin in creek and so promptly reported me.
 I was called into inner office for a silly but deeply unsettling reprimand.

-THEN junking the sweat lodge ceremony -- so crucial in helping erase place's severe karmic blot, slaughter of indigenous peoples who long revered land as sacred (see History) on and around very lands -- plus tearing down prayer and love altar in spring gazebo.
-It finally made unplugging from place an absolute no-brainer.
+THEN junking the sweat lodge ceremony -- so crucial in helping erase place's severe karmic blot, slaughter of indigenous peoples who had long revered land as sacred (see History) on and around very lands -- plus tearing down prayer and love altar in spring gazebo.
+It finally made unplugging from place a no-brainer.

-While still dedicated to posting relevant review excerpts (seeming scarce to nonexistent lately), gleaning first-hand reports, and spouting own evolving reflections and understanding of place, de facto boycott by myself and others was a spontaneous gut reaction to an intolerable situation.
+While still dedicated to posting relevant review excerpts (seeming scarce to nonexistent lately), gleaning first-hand reports, and spouting own evolving reflections and understandings of place (as of mid 2021 ceasing barring new developments), de facto boycott by myself and others was a spontaneous gut reaction to an intolerable situation.

 Suddenly countless c/o fans found themselves up a tree as far as partaking in long-accustomed spa visit.

-An acquaintance once called me not unkindly, "the Ghost of Stewart Springs".
-Whatever influence I once had is of course nonexistent now...beyond serving as historian, chronicler, and analyst...and perhaps haunting 'ownership's' ostensible conscience for having so callously turned backs on place's time-honored ways.
+An acquaintance once called me not unkindly "the Ghost of Stewart Springs."
+Whatever influence I once had is nonexistent now beyond serving as historian, chronicler, and analyst...and perhaps playing Jimminy Cricket and haunting 'ownership's' ostensible conscience for having so foolishly turned their backs on the revered realm's time-honored ways.
 BOO!!!

-Never being dependent on place for income has kept perspective clear, free of any monetized interest whatsoever.
+Never being dependent on place for income has always kept perspective crystal clear, free of any monetized interest whatsoever.